antonvmironov/rick-and-morty-app/README.md

-./install.py # to install environment and dependenices ./generate.py # to generate and re-generate Xcode workspace and projects ./format.py # to auto-fix all Swift formatting
+./install.py # to install environment and dependenices ./generate.py # to generate and re-generate Xcode workspace and projects ./format.py # to auto-fix all Swift formatting ./record_demo.py # to record a demo of app running in simulator
 ```